As we are witnessing, the COVID-19 pandemic is rapidly evolving.

 The City is utilising webinar software to ensure public participation can be maintained.

 All non-essential internal and external face-to-face meetings have been cancelled, with staff encouraging phone or online meetings as an alternative.

 All council meetings are now available via live streaming on the City of Kalamunda's YouTube channel - https://www.youtube.com/c/shirekalamunda

 The City is currently providing information and referrals for support for local businesses.
 View the City's business information here

 The State Government has also announced a $607 million stimulus package to support WA households and small businesses.
 This includes $114 million in measures to support Western Australian small and medium businesses.

 Small and medium sized businesses affected by COVID-19 can apply to defer payment of 2019-20 payroll tax until July 21, 2020.
 More information is on the WA Government website

 The HWCRC 24/7 gym will remain closed due to the current restrictions however members are welcome to visit Hartfield Park Recreation Centre gym until we review the next Phase of the WA Roadmap.

-A revised HPRC group fitness timetable will soon be available on the City of Kalamunda website however follow us on Facebook for the latest updates.
+A revised HPRC group fitness timetable is now available here.
+Follow us on Facebook for the latest updates.